 Two Wild and Crazy Moguls

-Niklas Zennström and Janus Friis are the twin geek stars of “disruptive technology.”
-First their file-sharing program, Kazaa, soared from Napster’s ashes.
-For their second act, the Scandinavian team has plans to rewire the planet—wirelessly—with their Internet phone service, Skype.
-And it's free.
-No wonder Yahoo, Google, and the other heavy guns want their number.
-Traveling from an industry conference in Cannes to Skype's tech headquarters in Tallinn, Estonia, meet the elusive entrepreneurs who are transforming the way the world communicates.
+Niklas Zennström and Janus Friis are the geek stars of "disruptive technology."
+First their file-sharing site, Kazaa, soared from Napster's ashes.
+Now the Scandinavian team has plans to rewire the planet—wirelessly—with Skype.

 But when you're the guys doing the changing, manners still count.
 Let them down easy.
 Speak in code, as if a kid were in the room.
 Refer to the pivotal event as the "Y meeting," and make sure no one is listening in.
 Have a quick look around the café, where the dark-goggled figures are staring blanks into the light.